 Bake for 16-18 minutes, or until the bottom edges are lightly golden in color.

 Cool: Remove from oven and allow cookies to cool on the pan for 5 minutes.
 Transfer the cookies to a wire rack and allow to cool for an additional 15 minutes.

 Serve and enjoy!
 Store leftover cookies in an airtight container in the refrigerator for up to 1 week or freeze for up to 3 months.

 If you don't have a food processor, you can substitute quick oats and finely chop the shredded coconut yourself.
 Then, mix everything together in a large mixing bowl.

-If you like a variety of add-ins, try using a combination!
-Use 2 tablespoons each of two add-ins or 1 tablespoon each of four!
+Tasty Add-ins: If you like a variety of add-ins, try using a combination!
+Use 2 tablespoons each of three add-ins or 1 tablespoon each of six!
 Note: If you use a salted and roasted nut, make sure you cut down on the amount of kosher salt you add to the cookie dough!